quinlanjager/taskbox/README.md

 ### Example:

 ```
-# Starts a timebox for an hour and a half
+# Starts a taskbox for an hour and a half
-timebox 1h30m
+taskbox 1h30m
 ```